-As an avid educator, Ms. Kim serves as faculty at Boston University and cello instructor & chamber coach for Boston Youth Symphony Orchestra and their Intensive Community Program (ICP), a rigorous instrumental training program for youth from underrepresented communities, She has taught in String Quartet Workshop, Young Artists Orchestra, and Junior Strings Intensive Program at Boston University Tanglewood Institute (BUTI), Point Counterpoint, and Lyceum Music Festival.
+As an avid educator, Ms. Kim serves as faculty at Boston University and cello instructor & chamber coach for Boston Youth Symphony Orchestra and their Intensive Community Program (ICP), an instrumental training program for youth from underrepresented communities.
+She has taught in String Quartet Workshop, Young Artists Orchestra, and Junior Strings Intensive Program at Boston University Tanglewood Institute (BUTI), Point Counterpoint, and Lyceum Music Festival.
 She has also worked with students at the Boston Arts Academy, the Boston Latin Academy, Boston Public Schools, and the Perkins School for the Blind through the Educational Outreach Program with the Emmanuel Music.

-Ms. Kim has worked with many renowned musicians such as members of Muir Quartet, Borromeo Quartet, Vermeer Quartet, Brentano Quartet, St. Lawrence Quartet, Emerson Quartet, Takács Quartet, Juilliard Quartet, Tokyo String Quartet, Peabody Trio, Donald Weilerstein, Bayla Keyes, Henk Guittart, and Joan Tower.
+Ms. Kim has worked with many renowned musicians such as members of Muir Quartet, Borromeo Quartet, Vermeer Quartet, Brentano Quartet, St. Lawrence Quartet, Emerson Quartet, Cleveland Quartet, Takács Quartet, Juilliard Quartet, Guarneri Quartet, Schoenberg Quartet, Tokyo Quartet, Peabody Trio, Sylvia Rosenberg, Leon Fleisher, Gilbert Kalish, Aldo Parisot, and Joan Tower.
 She has participated in the Aspen Music Festival Advanced Quartet Studies Program, Chamber Residency and Master Classes at Banff Center for Arts and Creativity, Apple Hill Center for Chamber Music, Emerging Quartet and Composers Program at Deer Valley Music Festival, St. Lawrence String Quartet Chamber Music Seminar, Juilliard String Quartet Seminar, and Encore School for Strings.

 Ms. Kim was the winner of the Artist International Audition and the recipient of John Lad Prize, Aldo Pariot Scholarship, Eric Von Baeyer Scholarship, and prizes from International Chamber Music Ensemble Competition and Ibla Grand Prize.
 She received her Doctor of Musical Arts from Boston University where she was a student of Leslie Parnas and holds degrees from the New England Conservatory (Master of Music) and the Peabody Institute of the Johns Hopkins University (Bachelor of Music) where she studied with Yeesun Kim and Steven Kates.